thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getdifficulty.md

 ##### GetDifficulty
 {% include helpers/subhead-links.md %}

-{% assign summary_getDifficultly="returns the proof-of-work difficulty as a multiple of the minimum difficulty." %}
+{% assign summary_getDifficulty="returns the proof-of-work difficulty as a multiple of the minimum difficulty." %}

 {% autocrossref %}